SuperVK/sparse-image-repr-bep/bep.typ

 The hardware used is an `Intel(R) Core(TM) i7-10750H (12) @ z` and `NVIDIA Quadro T1000 Mobile`; on this hardware, training took between 1 minute and 5 minutes.
 However, minimising the training time is not a goal of the project.

 In this section, we will discuss the results and adaptations we have made based on the findings.
-We will first present the final product, which includes all the adaptations, which we will use as our base performance to compare against.
+We will first present the final product as seen in @final-performance, which includes all the adaptations, which we will use as our base performance to compare against.

 #figure(